-Divorce law in Thailand can be costly and time consuming.
+Divorce law in Thailand can be costly and time-consuming.
 If you are wanting to defend a divorce then speak to our family lawyer about the best options available as these tend to be very lengthy and can take more than a year to complete if there are children or substantial amounts of the property involved.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.